-Overview - Introduction
+Overview-Introduction

 We are a leading specialty contractor serving the electrical infrastructure market.
 We manage and report our operations through two industry segments: T&D and C&I. We have operated in the T&D industry since 1891.
-We are one of the largest contractors servicing the T&D sector of the electric utility industry in the United States, and our customers include many of the leading companies in the industry.
-We have provided C&I electrical contracting services to facility owners and general contractors in the western United States since 1912.
-On April 13, 2015, we acquired substantially all the assets of ESB, which enhanced our T&D presence in the northeast U.S. and expanded our C&I presence outside of our existing markets.
-On November 24, 2015 we acquired all of the common stock of HCL, which added to our T&D capacity, predominantly in the western United States.
-In the second quarter of 2015 we were awarded our first project in Canada and have commenced work on this project in Manitoba as well as on several smaller projects in Canada.
+We are one of the largest contractors servicing the T&D sector of the electric utility industry in the United States and are expanding our T&D services into Canada.
+Our customers include many of the leading companies in the industry.
+We have provided C&I electrical contracting services to facility owners and general contractors since 1912.
+In 2016, our acquisition of Western Pacific Enterprises Ltd. further expanded our C&I services and enhanced our T&D services in western Canada.
+We strive to maintain our status as a preferred provider to our T&D and C&I customers.

-We believe that we have a number of competitive advantages in both of our segments, including our skilled workforce, extensive centralized fleet, proven safety performance and reputation for timely completion of quality work that allow us to compete favorably in our markets.
+We believe that we have a number of competitive advantages in both of our segments, including our skilled workforce, extensive centralized fleet, proven safety performance and reputation for timely completion of quality work that allows us to compete favorably in our markets.
 In addition, we believe that we are better capitalized than some of our competitors, which provides us with valuable flexibility to take on additional and complex projects.